General Privacy Notice

 We will report to the ICO on all data breaches which are likely to result in a risk to any person.
 Reports will be made to the ICO within 72 hours from when someone within BUS becomes aware of the breach.

 In situations where a personal data breach causes a high risk to any person, we will (as well as reporting the breach to the ICO), inform the data subjects whose information is affected without undue delay.
-This can include situations where, for example, bank account details are lost or an email containing sensitive information is sent to the wrong recipient.
+This can include situations where, for example, bank account details are disclosed or lost or an email containing sensitive information is sent to the wrong recipient.
 Informing data subjects can enable them to take steps to protect themselves and/or to exercise their rights.

 Schedule 1 – Definitions and useful terms